 I designed the logo for Project+LPI, which was purposely meant to look more like an internal initiative rather than a new corporate brand to avoid shocking anyone with an abrupt shift.

 The logo utilized strategic symbolism: Two number 1’s coming together to form a single “M.” The plus sign represents the power and energy of the new organization.
 Blue for SGK: "Blue skies", Green for MATW (from the expanded color palette): "Greener pastures" for the employees who will make the new company a successful organization.

 The Listening Tour, where leading members of the company would tour around the globe, visiting numerous locations of Matthews companies explaining the upcoming transition and how it affected them as well as answering questions and promoting the benefits of the new change.

 The second element of Project+LPI was the WeConnect Web Portal, which was an online resource designed to provide information about the transition, message boards for employees to communicate amongst each other through the change, as well as direct access to leadership for asking questions and proposing ideas.
-A third party company had already been contracted to design the WeConnect portal, but I was brought in to consult, design the logo, and to develop a style guideline for the existing site.
+A third-party company had already been contracted to design the WeConnect portal, but I was brought in to consult, design the logo, and develop a style guideline for the existing site.

 Human Resources Rebranding

 Throughout the massive corporate rebrand, I worked closely with Matthews' Director of Cultural Change Management.
 Following the success of our work together on the transitional brand and merger, I was invited to redesign the internal HR brand to reflect the overall brand refresh.
 This was officially called the ONE Matthews Initiative, and it hinged specifically on the HR department's ability to create a culture of unity throughout the newly acquired companies and existing companies.